PanopticAI/mobile-app-releases/README.md

 # Mobile App Releases Web Site

-This repository contains the web app for releasing the mobile app for internal testing.
+This repository contains the web app for releasing the mobile apps for internal testing.
 The web app is hosted here:

 ```
 https://panopticai.github.io/mobile-app-releases/